ttab/ttab.github.io/separation.md

 closely material is related.
 The given exampel is how a news text relates to a news image.

-* Level 1 - *embedded* (inbakad).
+* Level 1 - *embedded*.
 The images are embedded in the text; they are delivered together.
 Only happens as a consequence of an editor actively associating the two.
-* Level 2 - *linked* (länkad).
+* Level 2 - *linked*.
 The text links to an image.
 Not delivered together, however an editor has actively associated the two.
-* Level 3 - *by job* (på jobb).
+* Level 3 - *by job*.
 The text is implicitly refering to an image.
 Not delivered together.
 Happens when the text and the image share a job id.
 I.e. TT editorial process means the two have been created as part of the same news event.
-* Level 4 - *meta* (via metadata).
+* Level 4 - *meta*.
 The text is implicitly refering to an image by means of sharing keywords or other metadata pertaining to the same news event.
 Not delivered together.
 Such links can be created by editors manually grouping material.